 Get registered with a vet

-When you first get your puppy, you should take it to a veterinarian for a check up and its first shots.
-Visit heartandpaw.com and you can find a location close to you.
+When you first get your puppy, you should take it to a veterinarian for a check-up and its first shots.
+Visit toy spoodle puppies for sale to find your forever fur baby.
 It’s important for your puppy to be registered to a vet, as they can check for any potential problems, send reminders for vaccination boosters and generally give advice when you need it most.

 Make a schedule for dog care